jojoelfe/ccpem2025/slides.md

 # You can also start simply with 'default'
 theme: ./theme
 # some information about your slides (markdown enabled)
-title: Johannes Elferich - Happy hour 03/2025
+title: Johannes Elferich - CCPEM 04/2025

 # https://sli.dev/custom/highlighters.html
 highlighter: shiki